 What Comes After Medical School Graduation

 For anyone considering medical school, graduation is a dream that can seem a long way off.
-But in many ways, this exciting milestone is just the start of your medical career.
-If you’re not yet familiar with what happens after medical school, we’re here to help you out.
+But in many ways, this exciting milestone is just the start of your medical career journey.
+If you’re not yet familiar with what happens after completing a 4-year MD program, we’re here to help you out.

 What follows after medical school graduation is a series of pivotal stages in practical training and career development.
 In this blog post, we’ll walk you through the key milestones that developing physicians encounter after graduating from medical school.